 In this step, the drop-down menus will appear, and you can select options to repair and reinstall the GRUB bootloader on your Linux system.
 You might see this window again when the boot repair finishes rebooting your system.
 If you don’t need to reinstall the entire GRUB loader, you can select the first option to open a shell to run a few commands for boot repair.

 When the shell appears, you can chronologically run the following command lines to repair the bootloader.
 Make sure you’ve replaced the

 sda with your own directory value.

 # grub-install /dev/sda

 The GRUB bootloader won’t take very long; when the boot rescue finishes, you can reboot your system to get the GRUB bootloader back.

 Method 2: Repair GRUB Bootloader Using A Desktop Live CD

 Using a Ubuntu desktop ISO is pretty similar to using the server ISO live USB stick.
-In this method, we will use the latest Ubuntu ISO file and burn it to a USB drive.
+This method will use the latest Ubuntu ISO file and burn it to a USB drive.
 You can follow the steps shown previously to burn the ISO file.

 Step 1: Try Ubuntu Live Session